2020PB/police-brutality/reports/Oklahoma.md

 ### Law enforcement uses tear-gas several times | May 30th

-Four different video, in what is believed to be chronological order, show law enforcement using tear-gas on protestors that are standing.
+Four different videos, in what is believed to be chronological order, show law enforcement using tear-gas on protestors that are standing.

 id: ok-oklahomacity-2